chenshein/Chen-Ronen-Ass3/README.md

 3.  **Successful Login**: If the entered username and password match the stored credentials, the user will be successfully logged in.
 After logging in, the screen will transition to the chat screen, where the user can engage in conversations with other participants.

-It's important to note that the login process is case-insensitive for usernames, meaning that "Username" and "username" would be treated as the same.
+It's important to note that the login and register process is no case-insensitive for usernames, meaning that "Username" and "username" would be treated as differ.

 ## Chat Screen